-Want to know the magical solutions of welding spatter caused by different methods?
+Want to know the magical solutions to welding spatter caused by different methods?
 During welding, spatter formation is a common thing.

 For your comfort and safety, we will also explain the solution that will reduce spatter formation.

 The below-mentioned 5 types are the common cause of welding spatter.

 - Welder setting

 - Welding technique